 - a.
-The applicant has been paying more that 50% of income for rent for less than 90 days. - b.
-The applicant is paying more than 50% of family income to rent a unit because the applicant's housing assistance for occupancy of the unit under any of the following programs has been terminated as a result of the applicant's refusal to comply with applicable program policies and procedures on the occupancy of under occupied and overcrowded units: - 1.
+The applicant household has been paying more than 50% of total household income for rent and utilities for less than 90 days. - b.
+The applicant household is paying more than 50% of total household income to rent a unit because the applicant's housing assistance for occupancy of the unit under any of the following programs has been terminated as a result of the applicant's refusal to comply with applicable program policies and procedures on the occupancy of under occupied and overcrowded units: - 1.
 Section 8 programs or Public or Indian Housing Programs under the United States Housing Act of 1965; or - 2.
 The rent supplement program under section 101 of the Housing and Urban Development Act of 1965; or - 3.
 Rental assistance payments under section 236(f)(2) of the National Housing Act.